On the Feast of Saints Peter & Paul

-Father Kunst’s succinct analysis of the reasons for our Church being centered in Rome is a wonderfully short read, offering lots of information about the, “why” the Catholic Church is centered in Rome!
+Father Kunst’s succinct analysis of the reasons for our Church being centered in Rome is a relatively short read, offering lots of information about the, “why” the Catholic Church is centered in Rome!

 Politics, Theology Made Rome the Christian Capital of the World